ProxyPlayerHD/SW32VM-65816/README.md

-# SWEET32-65816
+# SW32VM-65816
-A SWEET16 inspired 32-bit VM for the 65816
+A SWEET16 inspired 32-bit VM for the 65816<p>
-(SW32 for short)
+originally called "SWEET32" but now renamed to "SW32VM" (or SW32 for short)

-This CA65 Library implements a 32-bit RISC Processor in software for the 65816, which can then be used to more easily handle 32-bit functions (or if you're just more familiar with RISC-like Instruction sets)
+This ca65 Library implements a 32-bit RISC Processor in software for the 65816, which can then be used to more easily handle 32-bit functions (or if you're just more familiar with RISC-like Instruction sets)
 It has the following features:
 * 15x 32-bit General Purpose Registers R1-R15 (R0 is a constant 0)
 * 32-bit Program Counter (though functionally it's only 24-bits wide)
 * 8-bit Status Register called SR, with 3 ALU FLags (Zero, Carry, Negative), and 4 user programmable Flags F4-F7
 * 24-bit Addressing for both Program flow and Load/Store Instructions

-Almost all Instructions are 2 Bytes long, except for the "Load Immediate" Instructions which are either 4 or 6 Bytes in length.
+Almost all Instructions are 2 Bytes long, except for all Memory Load/Stores, which are always 4 bytes long, and Load Immediate Instructions which are either 4 or 6 Bytes in length.

 # Using the Libary
-It should be as simple as including the `SWEET32.inc` file in your main source file, which defines all the macros for the VM's Instruction set and include the `SWEET32.lib` file when Linking with ld65 (just make sure it's located after (ie to the right) your source files in the ld65 command)
+It should be as simple as including the `SW32VM.inc` file in your main source file, which defines all the macros for the VM's Instruction set and include the `SW32VM.lib` file when Linking with ld65 (just make sure it's located after (ie to the right) your source files in the ld65 command)

 in case you need/want to modify the stock VM, the source files are simple enough to assemble and combine into a `.lib` file like this:
 ```